 With a week, I’d suggest sticking to Hobart + either the west or east coast sights on a road trip.
-Bay of Fires, Wineglass Bay and Port Arthur on the east coast or Strahan and Cradle Mountain on the west coast.
+Bay of Fires, Wineglass Bay and Port Arthur on the east coast of Tasmania or Strahan and Cradle Mountain on the west coast.

-Sights to See in Tasmania
+Sights to See on a Tasmania Road Trip

-Here are some highlights of Tasmania to visit and a few accommodation recommendations, ranging from hotels to cottages and glamping!
+Here are some highlights of Tasmania to visit and a few accommodation recommendations, ranging from hotels to cottages and even glamping!

 East Coast Road Trips in Tasmania

 Located on the north-east coast of Tassie, the Bay of Fires is known for its clear turquoise waters and orange-lichen covered granite rocks.
 Binalong Bay is the closest mini-town, but keep in mind that it doesn’t have any shops or restaurants, so pick up some food at St Helen’s on the way in.
 St Helen’s is a lovely little coastal town that can also be used as a base as it’s only 15 minutes from Binalong Bay.

 While exploring the coast, head up to The Gardens, find the hidden beach at Honeymoon Point, walk on sand that squeaks at Taylors Beach and explore the hidden lagoons on either side of Skeleton Bay Reserve at Binalong Bay.

 Accommodation Recommendation: Bay of Fires Bush Retreat (Glamping), Binalong Bay (pic below).

 Full of lovely turquoise bays overlooked by pink granite mountains with plenty of hiking trails to explore.
 Shuck oysters fresh from Great Oyster Bay or visit one of the wineries between Bicheno and Swansea.